xCosmicOtter/bigdata/README.md

 - The selection of one or more actions (up to 6 maximum) can be displayed simultaneously on the dashboard.

--  The graphical representation of stock data can be linear, area,
+-  The graphical representation of stock data can be linear, area and candle sticks.
 - The representation of volumes associated with stocks can be displayed only when a single stock is selected.
 - Buttons below the graph allow switching to logarithmic scale or displaying Bollinger Bands.
+- A filter by market and eligibility (Boursorma/PEAPME)
 - The summary of the latest day recorded (the highest value, the lowest value, the opening value, the closing value, and the volume of shares traded).

 - A table representing the historical values of a stock by day.